• create

 A number of artist-professors from the Stuttgart Staatliche Akademie der Bildenden Künste attended the opening.
 One of them asked Georg Nees whether he could make his computer (a program) to draw the same manner the artist was drawing.
 Nees answer is a classic.
 After a short hesitation he replied: “Yes, of course, I can do this.
 Under one condition: you must tell me how you draw”.
 In the ensuing irritation, Max Bense spontaneously coined the word “Artificial Art”.

-This interesting interaction between two concepts of art emphasizes on the blurry distinction of what we understand as art and how technology creates new paths for artists to explore.
-Although the use of autonomous machinery to create art has been present before computers, the personal computer is definitely the first tool that disrupts the scene and creates an endless box of possibilities.
-The Generative Art Museum was born to spread the word about it and Responsive Dreams is our first exhibition to accomplish that goal.
+This compelling interaction between two artistic concepts highlights the blurry line between what we consider art and how technology opens new paths for artistic exploration.
+While autonomous machines have been used to create art long before the advent of computers, the personal computer marked a true turning point, introducing a seemingly endless box of possibilities.
+The Generative Art Museum was created to share this vision, and Responsive Dreams is our own exhibition dedicated to making it a reality.

 The fact that Geroge Nees created an exhibition to showcase his work further reinforces how important it remains to host events that bridge the gap between the current digital and physical ecosystems, strengthening the link between art and audience.
 There is something magical about experiencing art in person.
 Walking through a gallery or museum, observing the brushstrokes, textures, and colors up close, and feeling the energy emanating from each piece is an irreplaceable experience.